Fellowship Director: Akbar Shakoor, MD, Assistant Professor

 Department Chairman: Randall J Olson, MD, Professor, CEO, John A. Moran Eye Center

-Program Director: Jeff Pettey, MD, Associate Professor
+Program Director: Jeff Pettey, MD, MBA, Associate Professor

 Program Manager, Academics: Elaine Peterson, C-TAGME